Large deviations for the $q$-deformed polynuclear growth: Lower-Tail LDP for -PNG

 \begin{theorem} Let $\h$ be the height function of the $q$-PNG with intensity $\Lambda=2(1-q)$ and droplet initial condition.
 Let $\lambda/\rho\sim \Pr_{\mathsf{cPlan}(t(1-q))}$, $\chi\sim q$-$\mathrm{Geo}(q)$, and $S\sim \mathrm{Theta}(q,1)$ all independent from $\h$.
 For all $x \in \R$ we have

 \end{theorem}

-\begin{proof} The first equality in \eqref{eq:limit_q_Laplace} is a consequence of \cref{thm:matching_qPNG_cylindric_plancherel}.
+\begin{proof} The first equality in \eqref{eq:limit_q_Laplace} is a consequence of \Cref{thm:matching_qPNG_cylindric_plancherel}.
 We focus on proving that the limit exists and is given by $\mathcal{F}(x)$.
-From \cref{cor:iden} (with $\theta=\sqrt{2}(1-q)$, $\zeta=1$, and $s=\lfloor xt \rfloor$), we have
+From \Cref{cor:iden} (with $\theta=\sqrt{2}(1-q)$, $\zeta=1$, and $s=\lfloor xt \rfloor$), we have

-Hence it suffices to analyze the right-hand side of the above equation.
-For clarity, we divide the proof into two steps.
+Hence it suffices to analyze the right-hand side of the above equation. {This analysis essentially follows the idea of Varadhan's lemma.} For clarity, we divide the proof into two steps.
 In \textbf{Step 1} we prove the theorem assuming a technical estimate \eqref{def:approxf}, which in turn is proven in \textbf{Step 2}.

 \textbf{Step 1.} Fix any $x\in \R$ and $\e>0$.
 Since $\mathcal{F}$ is obtained by minimizing $\mathcal{W}^{(q)}$ (see \eqref{eq:f_Plancherel}), get ${\kappa}_*, {\phi}_*$ (depending on $\e$) such that